sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 - This directory is an **example hardware-validation workflow**, not the core translator implementation.
 - The main ReLico artifact is the Timed Rebeca → Lingua Franca translator.
 This smart-home example shows how translated code can be used in an end-to-end deployment path.
 - The hardware-backed LF program (`smarthome.lf`) includes manual integration for live/replayed sensor input and should not be confused with the direct translator output.
+- The committed logs document representative scenario behavior from the hardware-validation workflow.
-- The replay workflow uses controlled values written to `sensor_data.jsonl`; it is intended to reproduce the scenario-level event/property behavior, not to replace the live ESP32 validation path.
+- The replay workflow uses controlled values written to `sensor_data.jsonl`; it is intended to reproduce the scenario-level event/property behavior, not to replace the live ESP32 validation path or emulate the serial byte stream exactly.
 - The five replay scenarios were tested on both macOS and Ubuntu 24.04.4.
 - The live ESP32 workflow was tested on macOS only.
 - The serial port in `serial_bridge.py` may need to be changed for your machine.